 Are there special presentations?
 If so, where will they be held and at what time?
-When does the event begin and end?

 Now, we'll quickly review the Explore Science: Earth & Space Toolkit.

 Explore Science kits Designed for hands-on learning Adaptable to different settings and learners Everything you need is in the kit!